ScrapCodes/presto/presto-docs/src/main/sphinx/admin/properties.rst

 * **Type:** ``boolean``
 * **Default value:** ``false``

-Enable scalar functions stats propagation using annotations.
-Annotations define the behavior of the scalar function's stats characteristics.
-When set to ``true``, this property enables the stats propagation through annotations.
+When set to ``true``, this property enables statistics to be propagated from function arguments to higher level expressions.
+When set to ``false`` any function calls result in unknown statistics which can negatively impact query planning.
 This can also be specified on a per-query basis using the ``scalar_function_stats_propagation_enabled`` session property.

 ``optimizer.retry-query-with-history-based-optimization``